101 Kettlebell Workouts: Intervals and Tabata

 Now we're into Intervals and Tabata.

 A quick note/disclaimer here.
 The following style of training is not something to just jump into head first.
 As with all exercise programs, get with the doc before entering into an exercise program.
 Especially if you've been out of the loop for a while.
-If you're in Lance Armstrong kind of shape, then feel free, other wise, use common sense and train at your level.
+If you're in Lance Armstrong kind of shape, then feel free, otherwise, use common sense and train at your level.
 Work up to what's about to get covered...

 What is Interval Training?